 The GGKP Working Group on Natural Capital was established in the context of the Economics for Nature programme, a six-year initiative focused on ensuring that nature has a voice in economic and planning processes.
-The GGKP is part of the core team alongside the Green Economy Coalition (GEC), The Scottish Wildlife Trust, and Finance Watch.
+The GGKP is part of the core team alongside the Green Economy Coalition (GEC), the Natural Capital Coalition, WWF France, and Finance Watch.

 The MAVA Foundation, a Swiss-based philanthropic organization, has made the mainstreaming of natural capital into national development plans a key focus of its strategic programme for 2017-2022.
 It has committed to supporting the working group for five years.

 For more information, please visit the Economics for Nature webpage.